 - Chronic tissue injury or inflammation (autoimmune condition)

 It takes a great deal of time and effort to do the proper detective work to find out why someone is ill.
-The supplements covered at the end of this chapter are meant to complement diet and lifestyle changes.
+The supplements covered at the end of this article are meant to complement diet and lifestyle changes.
 In order for a treatment plan to be successful, it is very important that the following guidelines are adhered to without deviation.

 Adrenal stimulants will disrupt your treatment plan and consist of the following: